The Net (1995 film): Plot

 Using her knowledge of the backdoor and a password found in Devlin's wallet, Angela logs into the Bethesda Naval Hospital's computers and learns that Under Secretary of Defense Bergstrom, who had opposed Gatekeeper's use by the federal government, was murdered by altering the results of his HIV test, leading to a misdiagnosis.
 Fellow hacker "Cyberbob" connects π with the "Praetorians", a group of cyberterrorists linked to recent computer failures around the country.
 Angela and Cyberbob plan to meet, but the Praetorians intercept their online chat.
 Angela escapes from Devlin, who is revealed to be a contract killer for the cyberterrorists, but the Praetorians kill Champion by tampering with pharmacy and hospital computer records.
 After Angela is arrested by the California Highway Patrol, a man identifying himself as Champion's FBI friend frees her from jail.
 She realizes he is an impostor and escapes again, resulting in the impostor's death in a car crash.

-Now wanted for murder and thought to be Ruth Marx, Angela hitchhikes to Cathedral's office where, using her impostor's computer, she connects the cyberterrorists to Gregg Microsystems and uncovers their scheme: once the Praetorians sabotage an organization's computer system, Gregg sells Gatekeeper to it and gains unlimited access through the backdoor.
+Now wanted for murder and thought to be Ruth, Angela hitchhikes to Cathedral's office where, using Ruth's computer, she connects the cyberterrorists to Gregg Microsystems and uncovers their scheme: once the Praetorians sabotage an organization's computer system, Gregg sells Gatekeeper to it and gains unlimited access through the backdoor.
 Angela emails evidence of the backdoor and Gregg's involvement with the Praetorians to the FBI from the Moscone Center and tricks Devlin into releasing a virus into Gregg's mainframe, destroying Gatekeeper and undoing the erasure of her identity.
-During a battle on the catwalks of the convention center, Devlin accidentally kills the Angela impostor from Cathedral Software, but Angela ambushes him, causing him to fall to his death.
-Angela regains her identity, home, and life.
-She then reunites with her mother, and the conspiracy is exposed, with Gregg being arrested by the FBI.
+During a battle on the catwalks of the convention center, Devlin accidentally shoots Ruth dead, but Angela ambushes him, causing him to fall to his death.
+Regaining her identity and life, Angela reunites with her mother, and the conspiracy is exposed, with Gregg being arrested by the FBI.

 Production

+Filming

 In October 1994, Bullock committed to filming The Net from mid-January through April 10, 1995.
 The Net was filmed in San Francisco's Moscone Center on Thursday, January 5, 1995, during Macworld as well as at Washington, D.C., locations in April 1995.